wireapp/wire-docs/src/how-to/administrate/wire-utility-tool.md

 ### How to Save the Image for Air-Gapped Environment

-For air-gapped environments where internet access is not available, you need to manually download and distribute the Wire Utility Tool image to your Kubernetes nodes if you are not installing the tool from the off-line bundle.
+For air-gapped environments where internet access is not available, you need to manually download and distribute the Wire Utility Tool image to your Kubernetes nodes if you are not installing the tool from the offline bundle.

 1. **Download the chart**: First, ensure the `wire-utility` chart is available in your `wire-server-deploy` charts directory.